Korean Sea Breeze Herb Shrimp Stir-fry

 4. 4

-Add shrimp and cook over medium heat for about 2.5 minutes until half done.
+Add the marinated shrimp and stir-fry over medium heat for 2.5 minutes.

 5. 5

-Add soy sauce and herbs, then toss quickly for 1.5 minutes.
+Add 1 tablespoon of soy sauce and the sea breeze herb, then stir-fry briskly over high heat for 1.5 minutes.

 6. 6